Delete WordPress Plugins Via FTP

 WordPress is undeniably the leading or the best CMS out there.
 Like blogger WordPress lets you change themes of your choice and add widgets that are relevant to your needs.

-Now to prevent this status of being “offline”, if your installed plugins suffer from incompatibilities then you should decide on that very moment which of them should be retained and one should be deactivated.
+Now to prevent this status from being “offline”.
+If your installed plugins suffer from incompatibilities then you should decide at that very moment which of them should be retained.
+Moreover, one should be deactivated.
 Let’s say for example your site has been down already for a significant time, and you can’t log in to your website to uninstall that plugin that caused the error.
 This tut will let you deactivate or delete a WordPress plugin not from the using the administration board but through your FTP.

-On the first screenshot tells us to login to your hosting provider and access our FTP, specifically on the file manager.
+Firstly, log in to your hosting provider and access our FTP, specifically on the file manager.
 On your file manager, you have to go to the directory where you installed WordPress.
 Look for the folder named “wp-content“.
-Access the folder the go to the next step.
+Access the folder the go to the next step to delete WordPress plugins.